MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-migrate.md

 ![desktop to UWP bridge image](images/desktop-to-uwp/adaptive-ui.png)

-You'll still have to design UI pages in XAML and write any device or platform-specific code, but when you are done, you'll be able to reach the full breadth of Windows 10 devices and your app pages will have a modern feel that adapts well to different screen sizes and resolutions.
+You'll still have to design UI pages in XAML and write any device or platform-specific code, but when you are done, you'll be able to reach the full breadth of Windows 10 and Windows 11 devices and your app pages will have a modern feel that adapts well to different screen sizes and resolutions.

 Your app will respond to input mechanisms other than just a keyboard and mouse, and features and settings will be intuitive across devices.
 This means that users learn how to do things one time, and then it works in a very familiar way no matter the device.